Skip to main content

 Should I choose mutual funds or ETFs?

-For most investors, ETFs are preferable due to lower fees, better tax efficiency, and trading flexibility.
-Mutual funds may be better in employer retirement plans (where ETFs aren't available) or for automatic investing at specific dollar amounts without fractional share support.
+For most people, ETFs win on fees, tax efficiency, and trading flexibility.
+Mutual funds can be the better choice in employer retirement plans (where ETFs may not be available) or if you want automatic investing at exact dollar amounts without fractional share support.

 What's a good expense ratio for a mutual fund?